faisalalware/simple-calculator/README.md

 # Simple Calculator

-A Simple Calculator built with HTML, CSS & Javascript
+A Simple Calculator built with HTML, CSS and Javascript